Introducing Optimizely Opal

 Bringing your data together sounds about as easy as scaling Mt.
 Everest while doing a handstand and singing the entire Hamilton soundtrack backwards.

 How you collect data, and what data you’re collecting will be the backbone of building your audiences and segmenting your users.
-Let’s break down the different types of data and what they can potentially tell you about who your users are.
+Examining companies that leverage data to create personalized experiences and deliver impressive results is great for inspiration.
+But even better is breaking down the different types of data and what they can potentially tell you about who your users are.
+Let's look into that.

 Early-stage interest